240408-JavaReactAWS/notes-and-demos/weeks-4-5/interview-questions.md

 # DevOps

-1. What is DevOps?
+-  What is DevOps?
 What is the goal of various DevOps processes?

-2. Explain CI/CD.
+-  Explain CI/CD.
 What is the difference between Continuous Deployment and Continuous Delivery?

-3. What tools have you used to achieve CI/CD?
+-  What tools have you used to achieve CI/CD?
 Explain how you’ve setup and used them

-4. What is a DevOps pipeline?
+-  What is a DevOps pipeline?
 Explain the steps to setting one up

-5. What is SonarQube / SonarCloud?
-Explain some of the features of it
+-  What is a Jenkinsfile?

+-  What is a Jenkins Job?
+How is it different that a Jenkins Pipeline?

+-  How to set up a Jenkins CI/CD Pipeline?

-6. What is a “build”?
+-  What is a “build”?
 What is the end result of a build?
 What is the build tool you’ve used for Java projects?

+-  How can you check what caused a build to fail?

+-  What is SonarQube / SonarCloud?
+Explain some of the features of it

 ### SDLC

-7. What are the steps in the software development lifecycle?
+-  What are the steps in the software development lifecycle?

-8. What is the difference between Waterfall and Agile methodologies?
+-  What is the difference between Waterfall and Agile methodologies?
 Explain the benefits and drawbacks of each

-9. List some of the principles declared in the Agile manifesto
+-  List some of the principles declared in the Agile manifesto

-10. What specific Agile frameworks exist?
+-  What specific Agile frameworks exist?
 What are the main features of each?

-11. What is the Scrum process?
+-  What is the Scrum process?
 Explain each of the Scrum ceremonies

-12. How long is a typical sprint?
+-  How long is a typical sprint?

-13. What is a “standup” and what should you report about your work?
+-  What is a “standup” and what should you report about your work?

-14. What is the role of a “Scrum master” in a project?
+-  What is the role of a “Scrum master” in a project?
 What about the “Product owner”?

-15. Explain the following metrics/charts: sprint velocity, burndown chart
+-  Explain the following metrics/charts: sprint velocity, burndown chart

-16. What is a Scrum board?
+-  What is a Scrum board?
 Have you used any software tools for your team’s Scrum board?

-17. Name some technologies teams can use to keep track of progress on different projects, tasks, and due dates.
+-  Name some technologies teams can use to keep track of progress on different projects, tasks, and due dates.

+# Event Driven Architecture

+- What is Event Driven Architecture?
+What are Events?

+- What are some use cases for using Event Driven Architecture?

+- What is an Event Stream in Kafka?

+- What is the use of Kafka?

+- What is the role of a Kafka Broker?

+- What is a topic in kafka?

+- What is a Kafka Producer?
+Consumer?

+- How have you used Kafka?